pgadmin-org/pgadmin4/docs/en_US/editgrid.rst

 * Use the drop-down *Column* to select the column you want to sort.
 * Use the drop-down *Order* to select the sort order for the column.
+* Use the drop-down *NULLs* to select the NULL values order for the column.

 To delete a row from the grid, click the trash icon.